daijiang/neonDivData/README.md

 The goal of neonDivData is to provide cleaned NEON organismal data to facilitate biodiversity research.
-The authors of this R data package have all spend lots of effort to clean NEON data for our own research;
+The authors of this R data package have all spent lots of effort to clean NEON data for our own research;
 it makes the most sense to document such processes and provide the clean data product so that the large community can use them readily.
 This will save us time to dig into the extensive documenations of NEON data and to